Ethnography in Practice

 On successful completion of this module a student will be able to:

-- The successful student will have a good understanding of anthropological methods and their possibilities and limitations to make general and comparative claims.
+- Demonstrate a good understanding of ethnographic methods, their theoretical underpinnings, and their possibilities and limitations for making general and comparative claims.

-- They will be able to undertake fieldwork and everything that this entails: from research proposal to ethics review and risk assessment, data collection, analysis and writing up.
+- Undertake fieldwork, with everything this entails: from project design and writing a research proposal to ethics review and risk assessment, data collection, analysis and writing up.

-- They will have an understanding of the ethical implications of doing research among human subjects.
+- Understand the ethical implications of doing research among human subjects.

 Scope and syllabus